Full Guide on Starting a Business in Singapore

 Peer-to-peer (P2P) lending is an excellent option if you can't access bank finance.
 P2P platforms connect the public with businesses in need of funding.
 Singapore has numerous P2P marketplaces, and it's a well-established industry.

-Business Starting Requirements - What Do I Need?
+Requirements for Starting a Business: What Do I Need?

 1 Business structure